 I was expressing my hatred to Bubba one night in bed, telling him how much I loathed the “rat race” I had found myself in.
-Scraping to be the first to post a coupon, or free tickets to this or that, comparing myself to other coupon and deal bloggers (that's all that existed pretty much back then), and feeling badly that after a few months of blogging, I still only had about 5 readers…3 of them were my mom on her phone, ipad, and computer.
+Scraping to be the first to post a coupon, or free tickets to this or that, comparing myself to other coupon and deal bloggers (that's all that existed pretty much back then), and feeling bad that after a few months of blogging, I still only had about 5 readers…3 of them were my mom on her phone, iPad, and computer.

 Blogging is NOT for me, I declared.